adithya-gv/COVIDLogReg/README.md

 July 4, 2020: Updated the algorithm with a more accurate algorithm to estimate the inflection point, now basing it off more on the shape of the data.

 July 12, 2020: Fixed print output bug where there would be no space between the colon and the case count.

+July 15, 2020: Created Scraper Tool to automatically update case counts using data from covidtracking.com and the JSON API.